3682-2024 Official Plan Amendment No. 4 – Land Use Strategy (Land West of Prescott)

 Open Space and Mobility policies in Sections 4.2.10 and 4.2.11, respectively,

-• The Phase I Commercial I Light Industrial area shall be no greater than 4.85
+and all applicable guidelines described within the Land Use Strategy. - The Phase I Commercial I Light Industrial area shall be no greater than 4.85

 hectares in size and shall be located along the eastern boundary in the northern